WATER-04

 Reduce Potable Water Use in Outdoor Landscaping

-• Amend the Sacramento County Water Efficient Landscaping Ordinance to require that 80 percent of landscaping area is dedicated to low-water, drought-tolerant species for new residential and nonresidential buildings.
+Action WATER-04-a: Amend the Sacramento County Water Efficient Landscaping Ordinance to require that 80 percent of landscaping area be dedicated to low-water, drought-tolerant species for new residential and nonresidential buildings.
+Status: Ongoing.

-• Partner with RWA and other water districts in the County to expand existing rebate programs (e.g., Cash for Grass Program or River Friendly Landscape Programs) to create incentives to incorporate low-water, drought-tolerant species in lieu of water-intensive lawns and high-water vegetation in existing residential areas.
+Action WATER-04-b: Partner with Regional Water Authority and other water districts in the county to improve existing rebate programs (e.g., Sacramento County Water Agency’s Cash for Grass Program) to incentivize the incorporation of low-water, drought-tolerant species in lieu of water-intensive lawns and high-water vegetation in existing residential areas.
+Status: Not Started.

-• Partner with the Sacramento Regional County Sanitation District and local water providers to expand the existing recycled water system service areas where feasible.
+Action WATER-04-c: Partner with the Sacramento Area Sewer District to expand the existing recycled water system service areas.
+Status: Not Started.

 Started